 After about $200,000 per person or $400,000 for a family of up to four, I've noticed there is no incremental increase in happiness.
 Instead, making more money often creates more misery due to more work and more stress.

 For hardcore tax optimizers, the ideal household income may be closer to a MAGI of $340,100 based on 2022 income tax rates.
 Up to $340,100, a married household's marginal income tax rate is a reasonable 24%.

-The majority of actions to reduce your taxes must take place during the calendar year unless you’re filing as a business entity on a fiscal year.
-So if you want to pay less taxes, it's worth setting aside some time during the holidays and wrestle this beast to the ground.
+The majority of actions to reduce your taxes must take place during the calendar year.
+So if you want to pay less taxes, it's time to get cracking.

 Being able to give your time and money away to worthy causes is one of the best benefits of being financially independent.
 No longer will you always feel conflicted about whether you should save and invest your next dollar versus helping someone in need.
 You just tend to give more because you can.

 - You'll need to itemize deductions and file Form 1040.

 - The charity organization must be qualified with the IRS and be actively tax exempt.
 This excludes political candidates and organizations, as well as individuals.

 - Used items such as housewares and clothing must be in good condition or better for them to be deductible.